 By opening a new subsidiary of foreign business in the U.S., a foreign business executive/manager can receive a working visa, L-1A, good up to seven years for a qualified multinational company scenario.
 The first L-1 visa can be issued for three years if the U.S subsidiary is already in full operation for over one year.
 Otherwise, the initial L-1 visa is valid for one year to start.
-The spouse and children receive the L-2 visa.
-The spouse can also apply for a work permit.
+The spouse and children receive the derivative L-2 visa.
+The spouse now has the right to work and to receive a Social Security number without a work permit.
+Can also apply for a work permit.
 This category of L-1A visa is convertible into a permanent green card via a multi-national manager category.

 The Immigration application and all proof will be mailed by the attorney to a central immigration office and an approval notice or a request for more evidence can be obtained in the case within approximately 60-90 days of Immigration’s receipt of the package through regular service.
 If additional documents are requested, after they are sent to Immigration, it will take an additional 30-90 days until approval under normal processing, or up to 15 days more on express service.
 Immigration officers vary in their approach to these cases.
 Some are easier than others.
 Premium Processing or fast service costs $2500.00 extra and guarantees a response to the petition within 15 days.
 This is strongly recommended to speed up your case.
-This is the best way to go for certainty of time.
+This is the best way to go for the certainty of time.
 Almost all of our clients use this fast service.
 A spouse and minor children under 21 can receive derivative L-2 status.
-A derivative spouse on L-2 can also obtain a work permit.
+A derivative spouse on L-2 now has the right to work and to receive a Social Security number without a work permit.
+Can also obtain a work permit.

 The approval notice will be sent by the attorney to the client.
 If the client is in the U.S., he can apply to change status while here, and actually can begin working upon approval.
 If he travels outside the U.S. or is outside the U.S. when filing, then he will need to get the L-1 visa in his passport at the U.S. Embassy in his home country before trying to return to the U.S. He first must complete online the Department of State DS 160 form which is very lengthy and detailed.
 Then, he will need to make an appointment with a Non-Immigrant Visa Officer.
 There are some additional fees to pay to the Department of State per person for the L-1A, L-1B visas, and the L-1 for dependent spouses and children.